wyvrtn/osu-sharp/README.md

 ## Normal & Extended models

 The osu!
-API splits it's models for beatmaps, beatmapsets and users, the normal size (`Beatmap`, `BeatmapSet`, `User`), and their extended version, containing more fields with information (`BeatmapExtended`, `BeatmapSetExtended`, `UserExtended`).
+API v2 splits it's models for beatmaps, beatmapsets and users into two sizes: the normal size (`Beatmap`, `BeatmapSet`, `User`), and their extended version, containing more fields with information (`BeatmapExtended`, `BeatmapSetExtended`, `UserExtended`).
 It is advised to utilize the API documentation when using the API wrapper, to make sure you get the necessary information you require.

-Below, you can find the API documentation for each model:
+Below, you can find the osu!
+API v2 documentation for each model:
 [Beatmap](https://osu.ppy.sh/docs/index.html#beatmap) • [BeatmapExtended](https://osu.ppy.sh/docs/index.html#beatmapextended)
 [BeatmapSet](https://osu.ppy.sh/docs/index.html#beatmapset) • [BeatmapSetExtended](https://osu.ppy.sh/docs/index.html#beatmapsetextended)
 [User](https://osu.ppy.sh/docs/index.html#user) • [UserExtended](https://osu.ppy.sh/docs/index.html#userextended)